 In high or low position, bring one knee to the same side elbow with a big crunch.
 Return to start.
 Keep back flat and stable.

 This is similar to mountain climbers, but you are bringing your knees across the body.
 In high position, contract the abs and crunch a knee under the body toward the opposite side.
 It’s easy for hips to make their way higher into the air with this move, so keep them down and keep your body in alignment.

 Rotate your body so that your weight is resting on one hand (or forearm) and the blade of your bottom foot.
 You can stack your feet on top of each other, or you can put them both on the ground side by side.
 Keep the head/spine/hips/feet in alignment.

-This really works your obliques.
+Side plank position really works your oblique muscles and transverse abdominis.
 If you need more support, bend the bottom leg and lower your knee to the floor.
 Keep your body in alignment as if in full side plank.